-Anglo American plc is a British multinational mining company headquartered in London, United Kingdom.
-It is the world’s largest producer of platinum, with around 40% of world output, and a major producer of diamonds, copper, nickel, iron ore and metallurgical and thermal coal.
-It has operations in Africa, Asia, Australasia, Europe, North America and South America.
-(Source: Wikipedia)
+Anglo American Plc is a British multinational mining company based in London.
+The company has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+It also has a secondary listing on the Johannesburg Stock Exchange, this reflects the South African origins of Anglo American where it was formed in 1917.
+It is the world’s largest producer of platinum, with around 40 percent of world output, and a major producer of diamonds, copper, nickel, iron ore and metallurgical (low-ash, low-sulphur and low-phosphorus) coal and thermal coal.
+It has operations throughout the world.

-- The giant open-pit Cerrejón coal mine in La Guajira, northern Colombia.
-The mine is jointly owned by Anglo American, BHP Billiton and Glencore Xstrata.
-The Cerrejón mine is located in Wayúu indigenous territory and when mining began 30 years ago local people were not consulted.
-Instead their lands were seized and communities were forcibly displaced, violating their constitutional land rights.
+The giant open-pit Cerrejón coal mine in La Guajira, northern Colombia.
+The mine is the biggest of its kind in the world and is jointly owned by Anglo American, BHP and Glencore.
+The Cerrejón mine is in Wayúu indigenous territory and when mining began 30 years ago, local people were not consulted.
+Instead their lands were seized, and communities were forcibly displaced, violating their constitutional land rights.
 The Colombian government has failed to adequately compensate any of the affected communities.
 Pollution and dust from the coal mine has caused the contamination of water supplies and the air.
 Indigenous groups report that their traditional lifestyle has been badly affected, soil pollution has caused failed crops, fishing areas have been contaminated and displacement has disturbed inter-community relations.